 The Polish Church Garden Project

-A project is running to rejuvenate and maintain the Polish Church Memorial Garden.
+A project to rejuvenate and maintain the Polish Church Memorial Garden has achieved its original goals although there are still opportunities to get involved.

-The church itself is to be remembered with a base/footprint on the original plot of the church, with seating, planting areas, a cross and an information board.
+The church itself is remembered with a base/footprint on the original plot of the church with seating, planting areas and a cross.
+Early in 2024, an information board will be installed.

-The area of the garden along the tall back fence it to be kept for native plants and trees to encourage wildlife with a meadow area by the bottom corner.
+The area of the garden along the tall back fence is kept for native plants and trees to encourage wildlife with a meadow area by the bottom corner.
+Alistair Dunstan donated six heritage apple trees which he has grafted.
+This forms the basis of a small community orchard.

-The main area of the garden in the centre is to be mowed and used as an open space for picnics and activities.
+The main area of the garden in the centre is mowed and provides an open space for picnics and activities.

-20th August 2021 - Creation of the Polish Church Garden took a further step forward this week with the installation of a wooden memorial cross, which was funded and hand-crafted in oak by Matt and Alexa Duckworth-Briggs.
+20th August 2021 - The installation of a wooden memorial cross, which was funded and hand-crafted in oak by Matt and Alexa Duckworth-Briggs.

 17th May 2021 - During May plaques to remember two local residents were mounted on a bench.
 We also held a working party where the garden was tidied, a temporary sign explaining about the history of the church and site was put up and plans for the more permanent information board were discussed